 But the telltale sign of a problem is if the case flashes a green light when you try to charge them.

 Why Is There a Flashing Green Light on My AirPods Case?

 Most users whose left or right AirPod stops being recognized also see a flashing green light on their AirPods case.
 Apple makes no mention of what this means when they talk about the different lights on your AirPods.
 But it doesn’t look good.

 The first-generation AirPods case has a status light inside the lid.
-The second-generation case has it on the front of the case.
-Normally the status light shows if your AirPods or case are charged, charging, or ready to pair.
+The second-generation case and Airpods Pro case has it on the front of the case.
+Normally, the status light shows if your AirPods or case are charged, charging, or ready to pair.

 A flashing green light seems to show a problem.

 For many users, the green light stops flashing when they remove the dodgy AirPod from the case.
 This implies that AirPod wasn’t charging properly.
 But without more information from Apple, we’ve no way to know for certain.